Cc

 • And how do you know you want to build that bridge?

-The fifth of the big-5 specialised questions, ‘And what would bridge like to have happen?’ does not fit within the inherent logic of the metaphor since there is no indication the bridge has an intention.
+The fifth of the big-5 specialised questions, ‘And what would bridge like to have happen?’ does not fit within the inherent logic of the metaphor since there is no indication the bridge necessarily has an intention.

 Inherent logic is what enables other-than-basic clean questions to be contextually clean.